 - liaising with other professionals such as architects, surveyors, town planners and civil engineers.

-Landscape contractors normally undertake actual construction work, with landscape architects or landscape designers retaining responsibility for overseeing building work and monitoring progress.
+Landscape contractors normally undertake actual construction or maintenance work, with landscape architects or landscape designers retaining responsibility for the designs, overseeing the project and monitoring progress.
 Landscape architects normally work in an office and travel to sites as needed.
-They may also work on projects overseas.

 - Construction and engineering consultancies

 - Local authorities.

-Vacancies are typically advertised online via Landscape Institute and in a variety of publications including local authority jobs lists, Opportunities, national newspapers, Architects' Journal and Building Design as well as their respective websites.
+Vacancies are typically advertised online via Landscape Institute and in a variety of publications including local authority jobs lists, national newspapers, Architects' Journal and Building Design as well as their respective websites.
 There are vacancies posted on TARGETjobs from time to time, but you may well need to network or apply speculatively for vacancies.
 The Landscape Institute Directory of Registered Practices (also available via the Landscape Institute website) can provide useful contact information for networking and speculative applications.